MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 All components with an out-of-support label will be deselected and get uninstalled.

-You can also configure a specific Visual Studio instance to persistently remove all components that transition to an out-of-support state by selecting the option **More**> **Update Settings**> **Remove all out-of-support components during future updates** in the Visual Studio Installer.
-Once this setting is configured, any component that transitions to an out-of-support state will be removed during the next Visual Studio update for this instance of Visual Studio.
+You can also configure a specific Visual Studio instance to _persistently_ remove all components that transition to an out-of-support state by selecting the option **More**> **Update Settings**> **Remove all out-of-support components during future updates** in the Visual Studio Installer.
+Once this setting is configured, any component that transitions to an out-of-support state in the future will be removed during the next Visual Studio update for that instance of Visual Studio.

    ![Screenshot of the persistent remove out-of-support components during future updates.](media/vs-2022/remove-all-out-support-components-during-future-updates.png)

-Refer to this page for a listing of [all the components that are currently considered out-of-support](/visualstudio/install/out-of-support-components).
-Learn more about [removing out-of-support components](https://aka.ms/vs/removeoos/blog) and how it can help keep your software secure.

 ::: moniker-end